 Another essential for dry stuff like flour, sugar, cheeses, bread crumbs and liquids like milk, heavy cream, water, broth and stock.
 Your set should have 1 cup, 1/2 cup, 3/4 cup and 1/4 cup.

 - My pick: Bellemain Stainless Steel Measuring Cups, Set of 6 and Anchor Hocking 2 Cup Glass Measuring Cup

 This is handy for draining cooked pasta.
 A 5-quart colander can hold up to 1 pound of cooked pasta for those big meals.

 Used for just about everything in prepping meals.
 Use the large ones for making meatballs, the medium ones for prepping chopped vegetables like potatoes, celery and carrots or mixing batters and the small one for whisking eggs and sauces.

 It’s always good practice to separate your raw foods.
 Use the big one for meats and the medium and small one for vegetables and herbs to reduce the risk of food contamination.

 6. Wooden spoons

 These spoons are great for stirring sauces, sauteeing and general cooking purposes.
 Use them on your non-stick cookware so you don’t damage the finish.

-- My pick: Wooden Spoons, Set of 3
+- My pick: Pampered Chef Bamboo Spoon, Set of 3

 7. Silicone spatulas